olenkapyrih/RAG/README.md

 ## Data source

 I used documents found on the Internet.
-You can find them in **docs**  directory, and you can ask questions based on that context.
+You can take a look at them in **docs**  directory, and you can ask questions based on that context.
 There also is possibility to upload your txt file and use it as a context.

 ## Chunking
 Chunking was performed using the same method explained in live-coding session.
 No other libraries were involved.